Self-Host ChatGPT on a VPS: Open WebUI + Ollama Install Guide

 • Docker Engine and Docker Compose v2

 GPU is optional.
 Ollama runs on CPU with quantised models (Q4/Q5).
 A 7B parameter model like Llama 3.2 runs comfortably on 8 GB RAM without a GPU.
 For faster inference or larger models (70B+), a GPU with 24 GB+ VRAM is recommended.
+New to VPS sizing?
+Our VPS 101 guide covers what to look for in a provider before you spin one up.

 Step 1: Install Docker